-Bacterial vaginosis or BV (formerly known as non-specific vaginitis, Gardnerella vaginitis, or Haemophilus vaginitis) is a common vaginal condition.
-It is thought to be caused by an overgrowth of Gardnerella vaginalis and certain other bacteria often found in the vaginal fluid.
+Bacterial vaginosis (BV) is a common vaginal condition.
+It is thought to be caused by an overgrowth of a bacterium called gardnerella vaginalis and certain other bacteria often found in the vaginal fluid.

 Genital herpes is caused by the herpes simplex virus (abbreviated as HSV).
 It is very common--about 1 in 4 women and 1 in 8 men have genital herpes.
 There are two types of the virus:

 Despite its colorful name, chlamydia is not a flower!
 It is the most common sexually transmitted bacterial infection on university campuses.
 Approximately 2.8 million new cases are reported in the United States each year.

 Low-cost, confidential testing for STDs is available at: